 - Official Breed: The Ameraucana was officially recognized by the American Poultry Association in 1984.

-- Color Varieties: There are 8 official color varieties in the large fowl class, including Black, Blue, and White.
+- Color Varieties: There are 10 official color varieties in the large fowl class, including Black, Blue, White, and the newest addition, Splash (APA=2023).

 What is an Ameraucana Chicken?